SenseAli/hippocampal-memory_vs_RAG-memory/README.md

 A side-by-side demo of a hippocampus-style memory agent vs naive RAG, on a research / document-grounded chat.
 The hippocampal agent has two memory tiers (episodic + consolidated) and a manual "sleep" button that runs replay/consolidation.
 Naive RAG does flat top-k chunk retrieval with no memory of past turns.

-The UI shows exactly what each agent retrieved per turn — that's the comparison.
+The comparison is that the UI shows exactly what each agent retrieved per turn.

 ## Architecture Used